Ravichandran Ashwin: 2019–24: Final years

 In the 2021–22 season, India won the home series against New Zealand and Sri Lanka where Ashwin ended up as the leading wicket taker in both series.
 His consistent performances in test cricket enabled him to be named in the ICC Test team of the year for 2021.
 In January 2022, India toured South Africa where Ashwin took only three wickets in as many matches as India lost 1–2.
 Ashwin was once again the leading wicket taker in the West Indies with 15 wickets in a 1–0 victory.
 In the Australian tour to India in March 2023, Ashwin took 25 wickets in four matches to lead India to a series victory.
 On the back of the victory against Australia, India qualified for the second consecutive ICC World Test Championship final.
 Ashwin was not part of the playing eleven in the final, which India lost to Australia.

-Ashwin earned a surprise recall to the ODI side for the series against Australia prior to the 2023 Cricket World Cup, in which he took four wickets from two matches.
+Ashwin earned a surprise recall to the ODI team for the series against Australia prior to the 2023 Cricket World Cup, in which he took four wickets from two matches.
 He was subsequently named as a part of the Indian squad for the World Cup.
 In the World Cup, where India finished runners-up, he played his lone match against Australia and had the best economy rate of 3.4.
 On 16 February 2024, during the third test of the England tour of India, Ashwin took his 500th test wicket, becoming the second Indian and ninth overall to achieve the feat.
 In the fifth and final test match of the same series, Ashwin played his 100th Test match and finished as the leading wicket taker of the series with 26 wickets.

 During the Indian home season in 2023–24, Ashwin scored a century and took six wickets in the first test of the series against Bangladesh in Chennai.
 This was the fourth time he did a double of scoring a century and taking more than five wickets in a test match, and became the first cricketer to achieve the feat twice at the same venue.
 He took his 37th five wicket haul in the second innings, the second most in test cricket and became the oldest Indian cricketer to take a five wicket haul.
 He finished the series as the joint highest wicket taker and won a record equaling eleventh Man of the Series award.